erdemkosk/padora/README.md

 ![Logo](https://i.imgur.com/o3YthOy.png)

 This is designed to fill placeholders (template strings) in the input text with corresponding values from a given data object.
-It essentially performs template interpolation, replacing placeholders with actual data values, allowing for dynamic content generation in text templates.
+It essentially performs template interpolation, replacing placeholders with actual data values, allowing for dynamic content generation in text templates

 ## Installation